juankafka/displaytypedesign/docs/README.md

 ## Pushing changes

 When you're done making changes, exit out of the active state in Terminal.
-Then (assuming your terminal is still pointing to the website directory), push the changes with this command:
+Commit your changes to github and push them up:

 ```
-jekyll build -d docs
+git add -A
+git commit -m "made some updates"
+git push origin head
 ```

+Github should automatically start to build and deploy your new changes.

 # More Information

 ## Directory Structure